 The next method,

-execute(..), is used to send a message to the automaton.
-Here too the message is provided as a string containing its standard textual representation.
+execute(..), can be used to send a message to the automaton.
+The message is provided as a string containing its standard textual representation.
 If an error occurs during the execution of the message handler an exception is thrown, and the state of the automaton is left unchanged, as already mentioned.
 This is not the only way to send the automaton a message, as there's a much faster alternative that we'll see in a minute, but having a generic way to send any message in textual form comes in handy in many situations.

 Here's an example of how to use the three methods just discussed.
 The following Java code creates an instance of

 OnlineForum, loads an initial state for it from a file, sends a message to the automaton to delete one specific user from the dataset and saves the resulting state/dataset to another file:

 Here's an example of what a valid state for the

 OnlineForum automaton looks like, once it's converted into its standard textual representation.

 All the remaining methods are specific to each type of automaton, and they're used to invoke its message handlers and methods.
 In this specific case,